Kielx/expenses-analyzer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Expenses analyzer is a React-based app, that when fully functional will be able to analyze user uploaded bank statements in .csv format (and maybe others) and present you with some useful insights about the data.
+Expenses analyzer is a React-based app, that allows the user to analyze bank statements from (at the moment) polish Mbank bank accounts.

-### Features planned:
-* Graph displaying over time incomes/expenses analysis
-* Insights about particular expenses
-* Amounts spent on particular type of activity (eg. food, electronics, leisure)

 ### Built With